MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ### Attended experience step-by-step

 The feature is triggered when a cloud flow initiates a desktop flow that is on the verge of failing.
-This potential failure is due to a UI or browser automation action encountering an error because the UI element intended for interaction cannot be located using one or more pre-configured selectors.
-Next, a ‘Repair with Copilot’ notification window appears on the screen.
+This potential failure is due to a UI or browser automation action encountering an error because the UI element intended for interaction cannot be located using one or more preconfigured selectors.
+Next, a "Repair with Copilot" notification window appears on the screen.
 Copilot  then attempts to find the necessary UI element by analyzing the UI elements present on the relevant screen or web page.
 Clicking on Cancel shall stop the entire process and action  fails, which means that desktop flow should fail (or activate the error handling mechanism of the failed action).
-Click on 'Repair manually', and you should indicate the required UI element manually in the screen by capturing it.
+Click on "Repair manually", and you should indicate the required UI element manually in the screen by capturing it.

 :::image type="content" source="media/repair-with-copilot/repair_wait_for_copilot.png" alt-text="Copilot is trying to locate the UI element.":::